HackingGate/Discover-Photo/README.md

 ## Problems

-Assume that a user wants find some specific photos.
+Assume that a user wants to find some specific photos.

 The user might want to search a keyword such as “food”, “lake”, “car”, etc.

-The user could tap on a photo, and might want see more related photos about that photo.
+The user could tap on a photo.
+And might want to see more related photos of that photo.

 ## Solves

 Put a search bar on top of the first view controller.
-Users can search keywords as soon as they want.
+Users can search for keywords as soon as they want.
 The idea came from Pinterest.

-Below the search bar put a waterfall layout collection view.
+Below the search bar, there's a waterfall layout collection view.
 Users can explore photos easily.
-Same spacing between cells.
-And rounded corner makes user comfortable.
+And rounded corners make users comfortable.

-When user scroll down.
+When the user scrolls down.
 Collection view will load more contents.

-Users can tap a photo and view it in larger size.
+Users can tap a photo and view it in a larger size.

 ## Things I'm considering to do in the future

 Add shadow to cells to make it feel 3D.

-Show detail information and related photos after tap on a cell.
+Show detail information and related photos after a tap on a cell.
 I think related photos are important.
-Because it is easy to find a user's preference.
+Because it is easy to find the user's preference.

-Add database and bookmark feature.
+Add database and bookmark features.

-Get user's preference from bookmarks.
+Get the user's preference from bookmarks.

 ## Screenshots